endocrinologyindia/nie2/src/site/notes/Homepage.md

 ## by Dr. Om J Lakhani

-Your one-stop everything about Endocrinology on the Internet
+Your one-stop destination for everything Endocrinology on the Internet.

 # Our Collection